 The History of Olde Harbour Inn

-Olde Harbour Inn's history goes back to 1812—making it one of the oldest inns in Savannah's historic district--when the stone foundation of the building was laid.
+Olde Harbour Inn's history goes back to 1812—making it one of the oldest inns in Savannah's historic district.
+The history of this coastal gem dates back to when the original stone foundation of the building was laid.

-At that time, the building site was occupied by wharf warehouses and storage buildings, with the primary owners being Johnson & Jones Families.
+The site was first comprised of wharf warehouses and storage buildings, and the primary owners were the Johnson & the Jones Families.
 There were several City Council debates regarding this and the use of the docks and wharfs, and sometime between 1888 and 1889 these original buildings were removed.

 The Savannah Morning News & Evening Press reported on December 1889 that new construction had begun at the site.